 - Collision coverage pays for any damage caused to your vehicle during an accident.
 That can include harm caused by another car, a person, or an object.

 - Comprehensive coverage insures you against any other physical damage to your vehicle.
 That can include damage caused by fire, flood, vandalism, or theft.

 In the State of California, Collision and comprehensive coverage are optional according to the DMV.
-But do keep in mind that auto lenders may require you to purchase this type of “full coverage’’ insurance policy before you’re able to get a new auto lease or a loan.
+But remember that auto lenders may require you to purchase a “full coverage’’ insurance policy before getting a new auto lease or a loan.

-There are several options for auto insurance coverage and we’re here to help guide you through all of them.
+There are several options for auto insurance coverage in California, and we’re here to help guide you through them.